Becoming financially independent is a goal that many people share.

 Just remember that if you take the necessary steps today, you’ll be living the life of your dreams tomorrow – and joining the FIRE movement may not be too far out of your reach.

-Answering the question “how to become financially independent” is not easy and it certainly will take a lot of patience.
+Becoming financially independent is not easy and it certainly will take a lot of patience.

 Achieving financial independence will take: